tim2000s/Boost_AAPS_3.2/README.md

 3KawK8aQe48478s6fxJ8Ms6VTWkwjgr9f2

-#Boost 4.1.5 based on AAPS Master 3.2.0.1
+#Boost 4.1.5 based on AAPS Master 3.2.0.1#

 Boost has been updated to the 3.2.0.1 codebase.
+This means that it requires Nightscout 15 and updates your database.
+Once you have enabled NS15 and elected to use the NSClient V3 to interact with it, you can do a full synchronisation with the server (go to NSV3 tab, select the three dots to the top right and choose "Full Synchronisation"), which will pull enough data into app to run DynamiISF.

-Within this, we have made a number of modifications.
+Additionally, we have made a number of modifications.

 ##Dynamic ISF